ms-iot/content/HelloBlinky.md

   <img src="images\EnableDeployment.png"/>

   <h3>Build and deploy</h3>
   Press F5 to build and deploy your project.
-You should see the light blinking.<br/>
+You should see the light blinking.
+If it isn't blinking, try flipping the LED leads.<br/>
   <hr/>

   <a class="btn btn-default" href="SampleApps.htm" role="button">&laquo; Return to Samples</a>